srinivask-1/srinivask-1/README.md

 **Location:** Srivilliputtur, Tamil Nadu, India
 **Position Grade:** Junior Research Fellow (DST Funded Project)

-As a Junior Research Fellow (JRF), I am actively involved in groundbreaking research in [specify the area of research].
+As a Junior Research Fellow (JRF), I am actively involved in groundbreaking research in data analytics.
 This role involves collaborating with a team of experts, contributing to publications, and working on high-impact projects aimed at solving industry-specific challenges.

 ### Responsibilities:
-- Conduct independent research in [research area].
+- Conduct independent research in data analytics.
 - Assist in designing, developing, and testing innovative solutions.
 - Contribute to academic papers and project reports.
 - Participate in team discussions, presentations, and project milestones.